aldotele/world-proxy/README.md

 ## Run with Docker

 #### Default Application
-Run the following commands from the terminal (remember to replace the placeholders with your choices):
+From the project root directory, run on terminal the following command:
-1) `docker build -t {yourImageName} .`
+- `docker-compose up`

-2) `docker run -d --name {yourContainerName} -p 8080:8080 {yourImageName}`
+When you see the *Started WorldProxyApplication* message:

-- Navigate to http://localhost:8080 and you should see this message:\
+- Navigate to http://localhost:8080 and you should see this:\
 *Welcome to World Proxy service*

 - Access the [Swagger UI](http://localhost:8080/swagger-ui/index.html) to try out all available endpoints